 Preparing Your Child for the New School Year

-Here in the Northern hemisphere, the last weeks of summer are already upon us, and the new school year is right around the corner.
+The last weeks of summer are already upon us, and the new school year is right around the corner.
 Whether you can’t wait till your kids are back in school or dread the more regimented days ahead, there’s one thing you can count on: Back to School is always a big transition.

 But if this is her first year at this school, then you’ll want to take some trips there.
 Even if there is a formal orientation day just before school begins, start now by taking a trip to the school.
 If you can get access to the playground, that’s a terrific way to help your child bond with her new school.
 If not, at least admire it through the fence and get her excited about the slide or climbing structure.